What Can a Gap Analysis Do for You?

 If performed well, the results of a gap analysis are clear and easy to understand

 While valuable, gap analyses are not perfect.
 Some challenges related to the gap analysis process include the following:

 Successful completion depends on knowledge and persistence of the people involved in the process.

 While the process may expose some causes, if it doesn't go deep enough, the proposed resolutions will not address the real root cause or can miss the complexities behind them.
 For example, when evaluating sales performance, an analysis might conclude that sales reps are not offering a new product enough, but may not find out why.
 Are they not familiar enough with the product?
 Are customers unwilling to change from an exsisiitng product?
 Or does the new product not work as advertised?

 The analysis can be inaccurate, as the ground is constantly shifting (especially in large organizations or in fast-moving industries)

 How to Perform a Gap Analysis

-In larger organizations, the gap analysis process generally falls under the purview of business analysts, project managers, process improvement teams or management.
-But with a little training, and a well-designed template, anyone can work through the process.
+In larger organizations, the gap analysis process is generally the responsibility of business analysts, project managers, process improvement teams, or management.
+But with a little training, and a well-designed gap analysis template, anyone can work through the process.